bp/resqpy/docs/tutorial/creating_test.rst

     'obj_BlockedWellboreRepresentation_6343a2a6-614e-11eb-940b-248a07af10b2.xml']

 (The hexadecimal uuids will differ from those shown here, and it's possible that the order of the list will be different.)

-Previous tutorial: Getting started with the Model class

-Next tutorial: Working with coordinate reference systems – the Crs class